What is the application deadline for entry into school year 2012-2013?

 The MAAPPS program can be completed in a period of twelve months.
 Usually, a third of an entering cohort do manage to maintain this timetable.
 Another third finish in eighteen months, while the final third take two years to fulfill their degree requirements.

 Writing a thesis is an option.
 However, MAAPPS students must choose between a thesis, a practicum placemen and the field research option in order to graduate.
 All are rather demanding and require the submission of a major paper.
 The thesis is certainly the lengthier of the papers to be produced by the students.

 I’m a grad student in another department, can I take IAR courses?

 Yes.
 Most courses can be available for non-IAR students.
 Please contact the instructor for permission.
 If approved, the MAAPPS Graduate Program Assistant will register you for the course.
 Please note, if you are interested in IAR 500 (core course) this is a year-long course comprised of a full-term class in the fall and 2 6-week modules in the second term.

 Can undergraduate students take IAR courses?

 Yes.
 Undergraduate students may take IAR courses provided they have maintained an overall B+ (76%) average in their completed third- and fourth-year courses, and who have completed at least 75% of the third and fourth year requirements for their undergraduate degree.
-Read more about this policy on the Faculty of Graduate Studies website.
+Read more about this policy on the Graduate and Postdoctoral Studies website.
 Permission of the instructor is required and students need to register using a paper form found in the MAAPPS Program Office.